yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 These are straightforward: when one of these transaction commits, a single Raft log entry is produced containing all of that transaction's writes and its commit time.
-This entry in turn is used to generate part of a changes batch when the poller requests changes.
+This entry in turn is used to generate part of a batch of changes when the poller requests changes.

 Upon receiving the changes, the poller examines each write to see what key it writes to in order to determine which tablet covers that part of